Spark-Innovations/SC4/README.md

 which is (published under the terms of the MIT license) [https://jquery.org/license/].
-The remainder of the code (sc4.html, sc4.js, and sc4.css) is copyright (c) 2015 by Spark Innovations Inc., all rights reserved, and is released here under the terms of a
+The remainder of the code (sc4.html, sc4.js, and sc4.css) is copyright (c) 2015 by Spark Innovations Inc., and is released here under the terms of a
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.